stvmlbrn/stvmlbrn.github.io/_posts/2018-1-13-maintain-multiple-configurations-and-secrets-in-node-apps.md

 __NOTE:__ In case your not sure how to set your runtime environment, on linux you would run `export NODE_ENV=production` prior to starting your application to set your environment to production.
 On Windows, run `set NODE_ENV=production'.

 But we have a glaring problem which you may have already noticed.
 Our database password is in the configuration.
 We generally want to keep that out of the codebase and repository for security reasons, so we don't want to include it in `config`.
-For that, we'll use `dotenv-safe`.
+For that we'll use `dotenv-safe`.

 The `dotenv-safe` package allows us to define any environment variables we want to keep private.
 It's worth noting that we are now talking about the environment used by the Node process, not the runtime environment such as development, production, staging, etc. that we refer to when discussing configuration settings with `config`.
 By default `dotenv-safe` will pull values from a _.env_ file located at the root of the project: